michaelkeevildown/neo4j-super-node/DEGREE_CENTRALITY.md

         ELSE '✅ Review'
     END AS Classification,
     CASE
-        WHEN e.degreeScore > 100 THEN 'Auto-exclude from all fraud queries' WHEN e.address CONTAINS 'test' THEN 'Known test pattern' ELSE 'Manual review required'
+        WHEN e.degreeScore > 100 THEN 'Auto-exclude from all data queries' WHEN e.address CONTAINS 'test' THEN 'Known test pattern' ELSE 'Manual review required'
     END AS Action